To stay in the loop about topics like Thanksgiving 2021 and more, subscribe to our Newsletter

 Start: Overcoming fear and stepping out of your comfort zone, to entertain different views with care and respect, to appreciate the beauty of a more diverse and fuller world, and expand your own inner world while embracing a truly fascinating world you never knew before.

-However, when there are blatant lies, disinformation, misinformation, manipulation of truth, or total disregard for facts, decent people have a duty to stand up for truth and fight for what is right, no matter what party you register under.
+However, when there are blatant lies, disinformation, misinformation, manipulation of truth, or total disregard for facts, decent people feel like they have a duty to stand up for truth and fight for what is right, no matter what party you register under.

 We are the only country in the world with a relatively mature democracy, albeit only 244 years young.
 Democracy is new and fragile compared with many thousands of years of dictatorships, monarchies, and all other forms of non-democratic governments in human history.

-While the level of complexity of a democratic system keeps growing, the education level of the masses is declining while the population is increasing, and the tribalism and the deeply divisive partisanship is at its all-time high, it only takes a few other simultaneous elements, such as natural disasters, plagues, economic depression, and a controversial president (to say the least,) to destroy the democratic system.
+While the level of complexity of a democratic system keeps growing, the education level of the masses is declining while the population is increasing, and the tribalism and the deeply divisive partisanship is at its all-time high, it only takes a few other simultaneous elements, such as natural disasters, plagues, economic depression, and poor leadership to destroy the democratic system.

 We demonstrated to the world that even in a pandemic, amidst bitter partisan division, we had a record turn-out to exercise our sacred right to vote in peace.
 Our democracy is still the envy of the world.
 This alone shows that we Americans CAN and WILL come together, duty-bound to do the right thing.
 We are proud to participate in our transparent and fair voting system.
 We the people all want our democratic system to function in spite of our different party affiliations.